monopole/snt/README.md

 The tutorial can be done directly from the content's [github repo UX](https://github.com/monopole/snt).
-In any directory, start with the `README`, then read the `SORT_MD.txt` file to know in which order to read the remaining directory content.
+In any directory, start with `README.md`, then read the `README_ORDER.txt` file to know in which order to visit the remaining directory content.

 ### For a better experience